-The Baby Ruth Candy Bar was introduced in 1921 by the Curtiss Candy Company that had been started in Chicago by Otto Schnering with the candy named "Kandy Kake".
+The Baby Ruth Candy Bar was introduced in 1921 by the Curtis Candy Company that had been started in Chicago by Otto Schnering with the candy named "Kandy Kake".

 he named it after the former President Grover Cleveland's first-born

 Part of that official claim to naming it was that "Baby Ruth" had

 Coincidentally, Babe Ruth, the legendary baseball player had become the most famous person in America around that time.

-I think the most likely theory is that the Curtiss Candy Company fabricated the story about the name selection to avoid paying Babe Ruth
+Many people think the most likely theory is that the Candy Company fabricated the story about the name selection to avoid paying Babe Ruth

 What do you think?